Benkan: Edo period

-The medieval benkan is thought to have been destroyed by fire during the Kyoto Imperial Palace fire of 1653, and a new benkan was made.
-In the "Enthronement of Emperor Reigen and Abdication of Emperor Go-Sai" (17th century), Emperor Reigen (reigned 1663-1687) is depicted wearing a benkan and a red kon'e, while seated in a takamikura (throne).
-It is unusual for the face of an emperor to be depicted directly on a folding screen of an accession painting.
+The medieval benkan is thought to have been destroyed in the fire at the Kyoto Imperial Palace in 1653, after which a new benkan was made.
+In the 17th-century folding screen painting "Enthronement of Emperor Reigen and Abdication of Emperor Go-Sai", Emperor Reigen (reigned 1663–1687) is depicted seated in the takamikura throne, wearing a benkan and a red kon'e.

-Since Empress Go-Sakuramachi (reigned 1762-1771) was the first female emperor since Empress Meishō (reigned 1629-1643), the shape of the hōkan for female emperors was no longer known because Empress Meishō's hōkan had been destroyed by fire.
-Therefore, a new crown was made based on the crown of Tokugawa Masako (1607-1678), the empress of Emperor Go-Mizunoo, with the addition of a sun-shaped ornament.
+When Empress Go-Sakuramachi (reigned 1762–1771) ascended the throne, she was the first female emperor since Empress Meishō (reigned 1629–1643).
+Since the earlier hōkan used for a female emperor was no longer extant, a new crown was made on the basis of a crown associated with Tokugawa Masako (1607–1678), the empress consort of Emperor Go-Mizunoo, with the addition of a sun-shaped ornament.

-The two benkan worn by Emperor Ninkō and Emperor Kōmei during their coronation ceremonies are each preserved in the Higashiyama Gobunko (Imperial Archive) at the Kyoto Imperial Palace.
+The benkan worn by Emperor Ninkō and the benkan worn by Emperor Kōmei at their enthronement ceremonies are preserved in the Higashiyama Gobunko, the imperial archive at the Kyoto Imperial Palace.

-The benkan was used until the coronation of Emperor Kōmei, but since the reign of Emperor Meiji, the benkan has been replaced by the Go Ryūei no Kanmuri (御立纓の冠) as the government reformed the coronation ceremony to emphasize Shinto traditions over Chinese influences.
+The benkan continued to be used through the enthronement ceremony of Emperor Kōmei.
+From the enthronement of Emperor Meiji onward, it was replaced by the go-ryūei no kanmuri (御立纓の冠), as the Meiji government revised the enthronement ceremony and moved away from Chinese-style elements in favor of Shinto forms.